CQCL/pytket-docs/manual/manual_assertion.rst

 --------------------------

 A stabiliser subspace is a subspace that can be uniquely determined by a stabiliser subgroup.
-Since all Pauli operators in a stabiliser subgroup except the identity have +/- 1 eigenvalues, we can verify if a quantum state is in the +1 eigenspace of such a Pauli operator by repeatedly measuring the following circuit [Niel2010]_.
+Since all Pauli operators in a stabiliser subgroup have +/- 1 eigenvalues, we can verify if a quantum state is in the +1 eigenspace of such a Pauli operator by repeatedly measuring the following circuit [Niel2010]_.

 .. jupyter-execute::
     :hide-code: